vegaprotocol/documentation/docs/howto/create-market.md

 :::
 </details>

-On Vega, newly proposed markets always start in [auction mode]({{<relref "../trading-questions.md#auction-trading-mode">}}) as a way of ensuring a new market has a fair price at the start of trading.
+On Vega, newly proposed markets always start in [auction mode](../trading-questions.md#auction-trading-mode) as a way of ensuring a new market has a fair price at the start of trading.
 The auction duration is specified in the proposal (in this example it is 120 seconds), after which it will switch to continuous trading.
-The auction duration is subject to the network minimum which is found by requesting the <a href="#where-do-i-find-the-current-network-parameters">network parameters</a>.
+The auction duration is subject to the network minimum which is found by requesting the [network parameters](#where-do-i-find-the-current-network-parameters).

 ## Where do I find the current network parameters?